devinit/di-pdfs/readme.md

 This project structure is based on [lerna](https://github.com/lerna/lerna).
 The APIs & frontends of different pdf projects are different packages with in the same repo.

-The pdf-base package contains components that will get re-used by current & future pdf package.
+The pdf-base package contains components that will get re-used by current & future pdf packages.
 Same applies to the api-base package.

 The thought process behind this project structure is to have re-usable atomic packages / components to re-use for all future and current pdf jobs